-5 Ways To Ease Your Child’s Back To School Anxiety
+5 Ways To Help Calm Your Child’s School Anxiety

 After all of the fun that kids have during the summer – the lazy days spent relaxing or playing or even the excitement of getting new school supplies or back to school clothes – the nerves can settle in as the first day of school approaches.
 This is typically true for all kids, but can be especially anxiety-inducing for those first entering school, starting a new school or transitioning from lower elementary to middle school or even high school.

 There are ways to make the transition less daunting.
 It is the not knowing that really sends kids into the spiral, so in addition to using tips to help your child transition back to school, it is also time to take the stress as far out of the situation as possible.
 Here are five ways to ease the back to school anxiety for your kids.